 Professor Huang’s research has high impact locally and internationally, having informed judicial decisions (e.g., cited with approval by the High Court of the Republic of Singapore, Delaware Chancery Court in the US, Southern District Court of New York) as well as regulatory and legislative activities.
-He is invited by the PRC Supreme People’s Court to serve as Research Fellow and Expert for Ascertainment of Foreign Law, and is appointed by the Shanghai Financial Court as Expert Advisor.
-He is also Expert Advisor to Shanghai Financial Court, specially-invited expert of China Banking Law Society, and an elected member of the Standing Committee of China Commercial Law Society.
+He is invited by the PRC Supreme People’s Court to serve as Expert for Ascertainment of Foreign Law, and is appointed by the Shanghai Financial Court as Expert Advisor.
+He is also Vice-President of China Securities Law Society, Specially-Invited Expert of China Banking Law Society, and an elected member of the Standing Committee of China Commercial Law Society.
 He has been invited to deliver internal seminars and/or training programs to the National People’s Congress of the PRC, regulators (e.g., People’s Bank of China, China Securities Regulatory Commission, Hong Kong Securities and Futures Commission) and couts (e.g, Shanghai Financial Court, Qianhai Free Trade Zone Court), as well as public lectures, presentations and keynote speeches at regional and international venues.
 He has received many awards in recognition of his excellence of research, as well as support by various research grant bodies such as Australian Research Council, Hong Kong Research Grant Council, and Policy Innovation and Co-ordination Office of the Hong Kong Government.
 He also serves on the editorial board of reputable law journals such as Asian Journal of Comparative Law (CUP), Asian Journal of Law and Society (CUP).